 human being is a relatively small organism, with a chemical metabolism.

 A galaxy is a relatively large organism, with a nuclear-gravitational

 metabolism.
-The star larvae hypothesis proposes that characterizations apply generally to nature and, if substituted for
+The star larvae hypothesis proposes that such metabolic characterizations apply generally to nature and, if substituted for

 the concepts and language of complexity theory and thermodynamics,